souravk29004/J1/README.md

 # Java
-This is a repository where I upload everything that I've learned in JAVA.
+This is a repository where I upload everything that I've learned in Java.